 Ask about generics.

-Like any medication, if you can get by with the non-brand-name variety, you’re going to save cash.
+Like any medication, if you can avoid brand names, you’re going to save cash.
 For instance, metformin, the generic form of Glucophage, is one of the most popular oral medications for type 2 diabetes—and it costs much less.
 “Many times, patients are reluctant to make the change from brand name drugs to generic,” says Elbert Huang, MD, an associate professor of medicine at the University of Chicago.
 “But many oral meds for diabetes are now available generically, and there are generic forms of insulin as well.
 Patients shouldn’t be overly concerned about differences between them.”

 Compare costs at drugstores.

-If you’re filling all of your prescriptions at the drugstore nearest you, call a few competitors to make sure you can’t get it for less.
+If you’re filling all of your prescriptions at the closest drugstore, call a few competitors to make sure you can’t get it for less.
 “Target and Walmart have pharmacies that will provide a lot of the diabetes generic medications for $4 a month, or $10 for a three-month supply,” says Emmy Suhl, a diabetes and nutrition educator with Joslin Diabetes Center, a teaching and research affiliate of Harvard Medical School.

 Try mail order.

 If your health insurance prescription coverage offers the option, order your medications via mail order and you’ll see significant savings.
 “Mail order or home delivery is often cheaper, especially over multiple months, compared to going to the pharmacy every month,” Huang says.
-Mail order programs typically require a prescription for three months of meds at a time, and delivery can take as long as a couple of weeks, so this works best for medications you’re on for the long-term.
-(Just plan ahead.)
+Plan ahead, as mail order programs typically require a prescription for three months of meds at a time, and delivery can take as long as a couple of weeks, so this works best for medications you’re on for the long-term.

 Talk to your doctor about test strips.

-If you’re using test strips to measure your blood glucose levels at home, chat with your doctor to determine how often you really need to do it—or if you need to do it at all.
+If you’re using test strips to measure your blood glucose levels at home, chat with your doctor to determine how often you need to do it.
 “If you’re not actually making changes to your diet or medication based on blood sugar, it’s not clear to me what the role of self glucose monitoring is,” Huang says.
 “Are you going to use that information?
 Is your doctor?
 If not, it may not be necessary to have that.”
 You may also be able to test less often, or only test on a few days of the month.
-“A person who’s in good diabetic control and meeting goals really doesn’t have to test more than three to four times a week,” Lipman says.

 Get a free glucose meter.

-Although there’s no such thing as a generic test strip, it’s possible to get the test strips for less, and to get the meter for nothing.
+Although there’s no such thing as a generic test strip, it’s possible to get the test strips for less, and to get the meter for free.
 “Never, ever pay money for a meter,” says Andrew Rhinehart, MD, director of the Johnston Memorial Diabetes Care Center in Abingdon, VA.
-“Most companies will absolutely give you a meter for free as long as you buy the strips.
-They want you buying the strips for the rest of your life.”
-Ask your local drugstore whether they offer a glucose meter (such as the one from Walgreen’s) and whether you can get it for free with a rebate.
-(Or watch for specials.)
-You can also Google the words “free glucose monitor rebate” and see what pops up—some companies will ship one to you for free, as long as you have a prescription for it.
+“Most companies will absolutely give you a meter for free as long as you buy the strips.”
+Ask your local drugstore whether they offer a glucose meter and whether you can get it for free with a rebate You can also Google the words “free glucose monitor rebate” and see what pops up—some companies will ship one to you for free, as long as you have a prescription for it.

-If you don’t have great insurance or you’re not able to take an inexpensive generic medication, ask your doctor and local pharmacist about money-off coupons.
+If your insurance will not cover it or you’re not able to take an inexpensive generic medication, ask your doctor and local pharmacist about money-off coupons.
 “I have a file full of coupon cards for medicines,” Rhinehart says.
 Many pharmaceutical companies also offer medication assistance programs, so it’s worth contacting the company directly to see if you qualify.
 “If you meet their income requirements, and you don’t have insurance, you can get your medicine for free,” Rhinehart says.